raynergoh/tp/docs/UserGuide.md

 - **Project**:
     - Example tags using this group: `t/Project.X`, `t/Project.Y`, `t/Project.Z`

-Tag groups are also **case-sensitive** (e.g., "Client" and "client" are treated differently), and are automatically saved and persist across sessions.
+Tag Groups are also **case-sensitive** (e.g., "Client" and "client" are treated differently), and are automatically saved and persist across sessions.